 Throttling and prioritization, for one, often result in unsatisfactory service.
 Thus, many point the finger at their carrier for dropped calls and slow data even though carriers disclose said info on all plans.

 - Your Phone’s Age: Newer phone models receive much better reception than older devices.
-As telecom networks evolve (i.e., LTE, 4G, 5G, etc.), newer devices can tap into newer AND faster frequency spectrums rolled out by your carrier.
+As networks (LTE, 4G, 5G), evolve, so do cellular devices.
+They're able to tap into newer frequencies and maintain a better connection.

-- Blocking Your Phone’s Antenna: Phone antennas are small and internal, allowing cellular devices to be visually appealing and compact.
-However, this also means the antenna can easily be blocked by thick or metal cases, as well as your hand position.
-As a result, the antenna will struggle to maximize incoming cell signals.
+- Blocking Phone’s Antenna: Phone antennas are small and internal, allowing cellular devices to be visually appealing and compact.
+However, this makes it easy to block the antenna with thick or metal cases, as well as your hand.
+As a result, the antenna will struggle to send or receive a strong signal.

-- WiFi is On: When your WiFi is on, your device will try to access a WiFi network before cellular.
+- Enabled WiFi: When your WiFi is on, your device will try to access a WiFi network before cellular.
 This causes your phone to run slow, and sometimes if the phone doesn’t find a WiFi connection, it won't load at all.

-- Obstacles: Building material (metal, tinted glass, concrete, brick, etc.) and natural obstructions (mountains, hills, valleys, thick foliage, etc.) kill or weaken incoming signals.
+- Obstacles: Building material and topography kill or weaken incoming signals.
 Thus, limiting cellular coverage inside your home, office, or vehicle.

-- Cell Tower Distance: Just like walking away from a speaker, the farther you are from a cell tower or small cell, the weaker the incoming signal becomes.
-Add in obstacles, and the signal is degraded even further.
+- Cell Tower Distance: The farther you are from a cell tower or small cell, the weaker the incoming signal becomes.
+Obstacles further degrade the signal.
 Tower distance tends to be the main cause of bad cell reception in rural areas.

 It’s difficult for cellular carriers to take every possible variable into account and reflect it on their coverage maps.

-At Your Wits End with Your Carrier’s Coverage?
+At Your Wits End with Your Carrier’s Coverage and Cell Service?
 What Does it Cost to Switch Carriers?

-If you feel like you’ve tried everything to improve your cell signal to no avail, then it may be time to change cell carriers.
+If you’ve tried everything to improve your cell signal to no avail, then it may be time to change cell carriers.
 Let’s look at how much it costs to break up with your carrier:

 - Early termination fees may apply if you signed up for a contract that you haven’t yet fulfilled.
 Those charges alone can cost you up to $350, depending on your carrier and how far along you are in your contract.
 Some mobile carriers offer to pay off early termination fees to gain your business.
 Just make sure you know all the details about the process.
 You may be required to pay the fees upfront, and your new carrier will reimburse your account after a certain period as long as you meet their terms.